 This training is given full-time over 4 years (4500 hours or more in the classroom) and 80% of the program concerns classical medicine including microsurgery.

-There is another vision of naturopathy, more complementary and non-substitutive to medicine, more access to healthy living, health education, nutritherapy, natural care techniques and natural products.
-These programs are for adults, are part-time, and comprise between 1000 and 1500 hours of training.
+There is another vision of naturopathy, more complementary and non-substitutive to medicine, more oriented towards healthy living, health education, nutritherapy, natural care techniques and natural products.
+These programs are for adults, mostly part-time, and include between 1000 and 1500 hours of training.
 This is what most other schools like ours have chosen to offer with their diploma naturopath, N.D.
-(Naturopath Graduate)
+(Naturopathy Diploma)

-All schools of alternative medicine and naturopathy are private schools and their degree has no value or university credit.
+All schools of alternative medicine and naturopathy are private schools and their degree has no university credit or value.
 Some schools may rent rooms at the university and may suggest that they are university courses.
 Other schools are benefiting from a legal vacuum in alternative medicine by offering a worthless doctorate to attract clients.